 Change in Lifestyle

-Another reason for the rising costs are the changing diet of people.
+Another reason for the rising costs is the changing diet of people.
 As countries grow in prosperity, the people’s diet undergoes change.
-Increasing wealth is usually accompanied by demand for meat.
-As demand for beef, pork etc. grow, the supply is strained.

 Climate Change

 Not to be discounted are the effects of global warming and climate change.
 Farmers are dependent on the seasons to grow their crops.
-Recent years have seen extreme forms of weather.
-From excessive heat to violent storms, it has greatly affected the quality of food crops.

 Economic Issues

-Another reason for the high cost of food has to do with economy and trade.
-Some farmers say that trade liberalization have affected them negatively.
 Local farmers complain that imported products are driving them out of business.
 When the imported products take over the market, they can dictate the price.

-Another basis for the skyrocketing cost has to do with uncertain economic situations.
-Wheat, corn and other commodities are subject to speculation in the market.
+Wheat, corn, and other commodities are subject to speculation in the market.
 Speculators often exert an influence on the price of these basic food products.

 Effects

 According to the World Bank, the effect of this can be disastrous.
 With prices very high and unemployment soaring, street protests are sure to follow.
-Rioting over food may take place.
-The World Bank and other agencies have asked rich countries to provide more help for suffering Third World nations.

 The cost of food will likely go up some more in the coming years.
 For this reason, it is imperative that countries develop solutions to handle it.